-The University's Public Liability Insurance provides cover in respect of the University's own legal liability to its students (and to the placement provider if the University were found to be liable).
-The student (and the placement provider) can be assured that the University will have the resources to meet a legal claim from anyone who suffers as a result of something that is the fault of the institution.
+The University holds Public Liability cover which will cover the University and enrolled students against legal liability for negligent acts.
+Exclusions do apply to the cover and so no assumptions should be made.
 This insurance will not cover anything that is the legal liability or responsibility of someone else (including the student), and for placements in the UK it would be normal to expect the placement provider to have equivalent cover in place.